ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 Q7.
 Can children with ADHD succeed in school?

 Yes.
-Children with ADHD can absolutely succeed in school with the right support.
+Children with ADHD can perform well in school with the right support.
 Structured routines, classroom accommodations, behavioral strategies, and parental involvement can significantly improve learning, focus, and confidence.
 Many children with ADHD perform very well when their learning environment is adapted to their needs.

 References